Press ESC to close

 Ateneum Art Museum: A Question of Time

-Finland’s Ateneum Art Museum has created a new permanent exhibition, A Question of Time, which opened on April 14, 2023 in Helsinki.
+Helsinki, Finland’s Ateneum Art Museum has created a new permanent exhibition, A Question of Time, which opened on April 14, 2023.
 Particularly noteworthy are the exhibition’s four themes: Art and Power, Images of a People, The Age of Nature and Modern Life.
 Inspired by modern questions, each topic explores themes of women’s equality, cultural identity, immigration concerns, and the consequences of war.

 Ateneum’s History

 Inaugurated in 1887, the Ateneum Art Museum is Finland’s oldest art museum.
-The Ateneum is located inside the Finnish National Gallery, which is the largest art museum institution in the country and comprises the Ateneum, Kiasma, and the Sinebrychoff Art Museum.
-Designed by Theodor Hӧijer, (also known for the stylish Hotel Kamp), the Ateneum boasts a Neo-Renaissance structure, with an exquisite gilt yellow and white façade.
+The Ateneum is located inside the Finnish National Gallery, which is the largest art museum institution in the country.
+The National Gallery comprises the Ateneum, Kiasma, and the Sinebrychoff Art Museum.
+Designed by Theodor Hӧijer, (also known for the stylish Hotel Kamp), the Neo-Renaissance-style Ateneum boasts anexquisite gilt yellow and white façade.
 It features the busts of Bramante, Phidias and Raphael, as well as caryatids by C.E.
 Sjӧstrand.
 Named after the goddess Athena, the Ateneum stands just opposite The Helsinki Central Railway Station and alongside another Saarinen jewel, the Scandic Grand Central Hotel.

-The Ateneum once housed the Finnish Academy of Fine Arts and the University of Art and Design Helsinki, but in 1991, re-established itself solely as a museum.
-In the Spring of 2023, the Ateneum reopened (after an extensive year-long renovation), in order to improve the ventilation system to accommodate an increased number of visitors, as well as the building’s energy efficiency.
+The Ateneum once housed the Finnish Academy of Fine Arts and the University of Art and Design Helsinki.
+It re-established itself solely as a museum in 1991.
+In the Spring of 2023, the Ateneum reopened after year-long renovation to improve the ventilation system and allow more visitors.
 The reopening transformed the long tradition of the venerable museum to exhibit its works of art in chronological order.
 This was met with mixed reactions from locals.
 For some art lovers, including myself, it’s a necessary and refreshing change.

 A Question of Time: The Age of Nature

-Nature is everywhere, and in these works of art, we are exposed to pastoral forests, farms, and other environs threatened by climate change.
-In the accompanying catalog (and brochure), Curator Anne-Marie Pennonen asks: “How do you look at art in a time when nature is under threat from human action?”
+These works of art expose us to pastoral forests, farms, and other environs threatened by climate change.
+In the accompanying catalog, curator Anne-Marie Pennonen asks: “How do you look at art in a time when nature is under threat from human action?”
 Take a look at Toni R. Toivonen’s Giving Birth and Dying Still (2016), an abstract piece on a brass plate, created from biomaterials of a deceased mother cow and her calf.

 Toivonen’s piece takes you by surprise compared to the romantic impressions of agricultural life by the von Wright brothers.
 Ferdinand von Wright’s Pigs and Magpies (1875) depicts the now-extinct Landrace pig, unusual because of its smaller size and fuzzy hair.
 Elder sibling Magnus von Wright is also on display with his scientific illustration, Young European Herring Gull (1836), which remains uncompleted.
 Perhaps an oversight, the incompleteness of the drawing may help answer the question, “Are we part of a delicate fabric of species, upon which our own lives rest?”